Bannerlord-Modding/Documentation/_tutorials/basic-csharp-mod.md

 1. Go to your game files and locate the `Modules` directory.
 2. Create a new folder and name it `ExampleMod` (Must be the same as the Id you use for Step #6).
-3. Create a new folder named `bin` \(don't navigate to it\).
+3. Create a new folder named `bin` and inside this directory, create a new folder called `Win64_Shipping_Client`.
 4. Set the build output for your DLL \(in Visual Studio\) to the previously created `bin` folder.
 5. Create a new class in your VS Project and name it `MySubModule` \(_can be anything_\).
-6. Create a new `SubModule.xml` file and then paste the following into it:
+6. Create a new `SubModule.xml` file inside the folder you created in Step #2 and then paste the following into it:

    ```xml
     <Module>